prantlf/grunt-html/README.md

 [Grunt][grunt] plugin for HTML validation, using the [vnu.jar markup checker][vnujar].

-This fork publishes a new `grunt-html-dev` NPM module, which depends on `vnu-jar@dev` instead of the latest release of `vnu-jar`.
+This fork publishes a new `grunt-html-dev` NPM module, which depends on `vnu-jar@next` instead of the latest release of `vnu-jar`.
 The [W3C Markup Validation Service](https://validator.w3.org/) uses the *development version* of `vnu-jar` too.
 If you want to get consistent results from on-line and off-line testing, you should use `grunt-html-dev` instead of `grunt-html` in your project.

 ## Getting Started